 In 1970, the University instituted an annual tradition of planting a tree to honor an individual who has made significant and lasting contributions to the design, planning, and maintenance of the Grounds.
 Planted at a public ceremony presided over by the University President on Founder's Day, the tree is to serve as a living memorial celebrating the individual's legacy.

-The task of selecting the Founder's Day tree honoree, tree species and location is given to the Arboretum and Landscape Committee, who forwards this recommendation to the President's Office.
+The task of selecting the Founder's Day tree honoree, tree species, and location of the ceremony is given to the Arboretum and Landscape Committee, who forwards their recommendation to the President's Office.
 This year's honoree is John C. Jeffries Jr., Senior Vice President for University Advancement and the David and Mary Harrison Distinguished Professor of Law.

 For the complete list of officially designated memorial trees on Grounds, please click here.

 Last updated: April 2, 2020